Research and analysis

 Figures 12a and 12b.
 The number and proportion of safety engineered sharps purchased by year, England, 2015 to 2022 calendar year [note 9][note 10]

-Figure 12a
+Figure 12a.

-Figure 12b
+Figure 12b.

 Source: NHS Supply Chain [note 10].

-[note 9] A ‘safety engineered sharp’ is defined as all products purchased that has a safety device which meets the 2010/32/EU directive.
+Note 9: A ‘safety engineered sharp’ is defined as all products purchased that has a safety device which meets the 2010/32/EU directive.
 Safety-engineered injection devices are those with a sharps injury protection feature or the use of injection devices with a reuse prevention feature.

-[note 10] Data from NHS Supply Chain, which has over 90% market share of purchasing syringes, needles and associated products, intravenous cannulas and associated products and blood collection systems.
+Note 10: Data from NHS Supply Chain, which has over 90% market share of purchasing syringes, needles and associated products, intravenous cannulas and associated products and blood collection systems.

 Acute infectious hepatitis is a notifiable condition.
 Data on incidence of reported acute hepatitis B infection is available from 1980, based on laboratory reports and reconciliation with clinician reporting of acute viral hepatitis.
-The number of laboratory-reported acute hepatitis B diagnosis can be used as an indicator of national trends.
+The number of laboratory-reported acute hepatitis B diagnoses can be used as an indicator of national trends.

 Acute hepatitis B infection is when a person has test results positive for HBsAg and anti-HBc immunoglobulin M (IgM), and also has abnormal liver function tests with a clinical pattern consistent with acute viral hepatitis.
 As part of enhanced molecular surveillance of acute hepatitis B, diagnostic laboratories are requested to submit samples from people living with acute hepatitis B to UKHSA BBVU for confirmation and sequencing.

 Figure 13 shows the number of acute hepatitis B diagnoses in England since 1980.
-Between 2015 and 2022 an average of 342 acute hepatitis B diagnosis were reported annually to UKHSA (range from 175 to 457).
+Between 2015 and 2022 an average of 342 acute hepatitis B diagnoses were reported annually to UKHSA (range from 175 to 457).
 Despite a continuous decline in the number of people living with acute hepatitis B in England since 2015, 239 individuals were reported in 2022 which indicates that reporting is returning to pre-pandemic levels.
 For the year 2022, where sex was reported, 60% (139 out of 231) of those diagnosed with acute hepatitis B were male.
 The median age of those living with acute hepatitis B was 45 years (interquartile range (IQR) 30 to 56); 48 years for those who reported their gender as male (IQR 31 to 61) and 40 years (IQR 26 to 52) for those who reported their gender as female.

 Figure 13.
-Number of diagnosed with acute hepatitis B, England, 1980 to 2022 calendar year [note 11]
+Number of people diagnosed with acute hepatitis B, England, 1980 to 2022 calendar year [note 11]

 Source: Second Generation Surveillance System (SGSS), MOLIS and HPZone

-[note 11] Data from 2004 to 2008 not available due to change in reporting and surveillance system.
+Note 11: Data from 2004 to 2008 not available due to change in reporting and surveillance system.
 Laboratory and clinical reporting systems were reinstated in 2008.

 Where ethnicity was known 48% (93 out of 194) were of white British ethnicity, followed by people of black, black British, Caribbean or African ethnicity (19%; 36 out of 194).
 Where region was reported, the highest proportion of cases were from London (22%; 46 out of 208) followed by the West Midlands (14%; 30 out of 208).